roloreaper/CobolCopyBook4J/README.md

 Cobol CopyBook 4 Java

 # Purpose
-The purpose of this small Java framework is to make JaxB like Classes that can be used to Generate Java Object for Marshalling and Unmarshalling Cobol Copy Book Based Schemas
+The purpose of this small Java framework is to make a Marshaller and Pojo genarator for Cobal Copy book Conversiosn